apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Obesity is ‘exploding,’ with more than 12% of people classified as obese worldwide, study finds: ‘Big trouble’**
+**Arkhouse, Brigade raise Macy's buyout bid to $6.6 billion**

-You can read more about it [here](https://nypost.com/2024/03/03/world-news/obesity-is-exploding-with-more-than-12-of-people-classified-as-obese-worldwide-study-finds-big-trouble/).
+You can read more about it [here](https://www.cnbc.com/2024/03/04/arkhouse-brigade-raise-macys-buyout-bid-to-6point6-billion.html).

 ## Requirements
 - Python 3.8